Live healthier: reduce dementia risk?

 The results of new retrospective, cohort study, suggest that, in older individuals with no baseline cognitive impairment, a healthy lifestyle may deter dementia, despite prevalence of genetic risk factors.

-A retrospective, observational, cohort study has demonstrated that a healthy lifestyle can help offset dementia risk amongst older patients at high genetic risk for the development of dementia.
+A retrospective, observational, cohort study has demonstrated that a healthy lifestyle can help offset dementia risk amongst older persons at high genetic risk for the development of dementia.

 The study assessed 196,383 European individuals over the age of 60, who were dementia-free at the start of the 8-year study.
 Participants’ genetic data was attained from the UK Biobank.